emw7/flexms/README.md

 - Array util: common and frequent operations on arrays.
 - I18n utils: minimal i18n stuff that could be used and needed by who does not need all the i18n
-  framework implemented in the platform-i18n framework.
+  framework implemented in the platform-i18n.
-- Map utils: common and frequent operations on arrays.
+- Map utils: common and frequent operations on maps.
 - Mappers: transformations from a type to another type:
     - Boolean: mapping from and to boolean.
     - Map: mapping from and to map.